antleaf/doapr/webroot/content/repositories/f1000_research.md

 scientific_committees: 'Yes : includes researchers.
 F1000Research has an Advisory
-  Board comprising a large group of leading subject experts; they provide strategic input, advise occasionally on issues arising with specific articles, and some members of the board also act as invited reviewers.'
+  Board comprising a large group of leading subject experts; they provide strategic input, advise occasionally on issues arising with specific articles, and some members of the board also act as invited reviewers.   '
 service_pricing: 'Only for author(s) : The cost of publishing an article is US$1,350
   (Dec 2020), less for a shorter contribution (min $150; max $2000 US)'
 short_name: F1000
-status: open
+status: Open
 terms_of_use:
 text_embargo: No, only if the publisher imposes an embargo period
 time_submission_to_posting:
 repository_url: https://f1000research.com/
-user_committees:
+user_committees: "\L"
 versioning_policy: Accepts new version.
 All version are available for readers.
 who_can_deposit: Anyone can post on the platform.
 Only an account is required ( The creation of the account is free).
 withdrawal_authorisation: Platform
-withdrawal_policy: Honest errors reported by the authors (for example, errors due to the mixing up of samples or use of a scientific tool or equipment that is found subsequently to be faulty), research misconduct (data fabrication), duplicate or overlapping publication, fraudulent use of data, clear plagiarism, unethical research
+withdrawal_policy: 'Yes'
 integrations:
 - :service: altmetric
   :feature: usage_metrics
   :description:
-- :service: google_scholar
+- :service: europe_pmc
   :feature: indexing
   :description:
-- :service: europe_pmc
+- :service: google_scholar
   :feature: indexing
   :description:
-- :service: share
+- :service: pre_pubmed
   :feature: indexing
   :description:
 - :service: scilit
   :feature: indexing
   :description:
-- :service: pre_pubmed
+- :service: share
   :feature: indexing
   :description:
 features: